 The Antarctic Peninsula’s remarkable history will provide you with a type of excitement often only associated with the early explorers.
 You will have plenty of time to explore and photograph its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
 Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as minke, killer (orca) and humpback whales at close range.

-We hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel.
+We hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and with really favorable conditions, the Lemaire Channel.
 The latter are narrow passages between towering rock faces and spectacular glaciers.

 We plan to have as many landings/zodiac excursions per day as possible, given our progress and weather conditions.
 Some of the possible landings include:

 - Paradise Bay, perhaps the most aptly named place in the world and we attempt a landing on the continent proper.

 - After negotiating the iceberg-strewn waters of the Antarctic Sound, we hope to visit the bustling Adélie penguin (over 100,000 pairs breed here) and blue-eyed cormorant colonies on Paulet Island.
 The Nordenskjöld expedition built a stone survival hut here in 1903.
 Today its ruins have been taken over by nesting penguins.

 - Further exploration may take us to Melchior Island, Cuverville Island, Portal Point, Neko Harbour, Pléneau Island and if ice conditions permit, to Petermann Island for a visit to the southernmost colony of Gentoo Penguins.